eclemmon/toy_3/README.md

 **About:**

-Toy3 is an algorithmically generated computer music work that was composed for Stony Brook University’s Laptop Ensemble, SynthBeats, to be presented alongside a film graphically rendered by the K computer at the RIKEN Center for Computational Science for Hideo Sekino.
+toy_3 is an algorithmically generated computer music work that was composed for Ensemble Decipher, to be presented alongside a film graphically rendered by the K computer at the RIKEN Center for Computational Science for Hideo Sekino.
 The music generating program utilizes a hard-coded formal structure to synthesize a sequence of sections evocative of some of the imagery in the film, while at the same time, members of the laptop